Foundation for Aboriginal Affairs: Move to George Street

 In October 1966 the Foundation for Aboriginal Affairs moved into their building at 810–812 George Street, which was officially opened by Eric Willis, then the Chief Secretary of New South Wales.
 Musician Jimmy Little was a member and president around 1970.
 Lynn Thompson acted as secretary for some time, and Connie Nungulla McDonald was an employee.

 The foundation, working together with the Aboriginal-Australian Fellowship, gave much support to the campaign for the "Yes" vote in the 1967 referendum to give the federal government power to make laws relating to Aboriginal people.
 In that year, the foundation had over 400 people using their services.
 In the last years of the 1960s, the foundation's leadership began to push for Aboriginal control of the organisation.

 In 1971, musician and theatre manager Bettie Fisher became a member of the executive committee.

 In November 1971, when Pastor David Kirk was chair of the foundation, the deputy premier of New South Wales, Allan Viney, walked out of the foundation's seventh annual meeting as a debate was being held as to whether he should be allowed to stay, given the lack of action for Aboriginal people by the state government.
 By 1973, the management comprised only Aboriginal people.

+In 1973, Brewarrina activist Steve Gordon was appointed as field officer for the Foundation.
+He worked to improve conditions for Aboriginal people living in West Brewarrina ("Dodge City"), against barriers to employment in the town.